Dr. Seth A. Young

 Andrew finished his Masters Thesis in summer 2017-his project involves geochemical investigations (S- & C-isotopes along with I/Ca analyses) of environmental changes associated with the early Silurian Ireviken extinction event in Tennessee and Nevada.
 Andrew was also awarded the Geological Society of America's Charles and June Ross Graduate Student Research Award fall 2016.
 Andrew is currently working for the environmental consulting firm Ecology & Environment in the Tallahassee area.

 Claudia has been working with the research group since January 2017 and quickly gotten integrated into doing various sulfur extractions and sediment geochemistry analyses in our lab and at the NHMFL.
 She has begun an in-depth regional sedimentary geochemical study of the late Silurian Lau event in a deeper water seqence of the Brownsport Formation in western TN.
 Claudia graduate with her undergraduate geology degree from FSU in spring 2018.
 Claudia is now working on her PhD at University of Wyoming.

 Adolfo has been working with the Young Research Group from 2017-2018 on a variety of projects in the lab, but recently has begun work on sulfur biogechemical analyses of ice and sediment cores from Lake Vida, McMurdo Dry Valleys, Antarctica.
-Adolfo is now finishing his Masters thesis at The Ohio State University with Dr. Berry Lyons.
+Adolfo has finished his Masters degree in geology at The Ohio State University with Dr. Berry Lyons and is back in the Miami, FL area.

 Lance Newman and Hilary Davis (left two persons in photo, next to Emily, Nevin, and Chelsie) Both Lance and Hilary completed their Bachelors degree in geology here at FSU summer 2016, congrats to them both!
 They have been working with us on a variety of projects that include reconstructing sulfur and carbon isotopic records in Paleozoic carbonates and shales.
 They were also integral parts of field work conducted in the Appalachians by the research group over the last year.
 Lance is working on a Masters Degree in Computer Science at FSU and Hilary is working for a geotechnical consulting firm in Tallahassee.